-Every year one in three people aged 65 and over in Derbyshire will have a trip or fall.
-This rises to one in two in people aged 80 and over.
+Every year one in 3 people aged 65 and over in Derbyshire will have a trip or fall.
+This rises to one in 2 in people aged 80 and over.

 Falls are a major cause of hospital admissions and can result in serious injuries such as hip fractures.